miguelmota/etherdelta-gdax-theme-extension/README.md

 - Q: When is the theme stylesheet inserted into the page?

+  - A: The theme stylesheet is inserted on page load.

+- Q. When is the Chome extension activated?

-  - A: The theme stylesheet is inserted on page load and is only activated on the [etherdelta.github.io](https://etherdelta.github.io/) domain.
+  - A: The Chrome Extension is only activated on the [etherdelta.github.io](https://etherdelta.github.io/) or [etherdelta.com](https://etherdelta.com/) domain.

 # License